vej/codenames_game_AI/README.md

 Play codenames with the computer!
 This notebook lets you use an AI to guess a word given a specific board and clue, or use AI to assist the spymaster in generating a clue.
 It does the latter by using dimensionality reduction to visualize the similarity of the words in a codenames game, letting you decide which words to clue, and then generating a clue for you.

 ## The game
 Codenames is a team-based board game.
 The board consists of 25 random words.
 Everyone sees all the words, but only the two spymasters (one for each team), know which words belong to which team (8 for one team, 9 for the other, 7 neutral, and 1 bomb).
 A turn consists of the spymaster cluing words, followed by their teammate guessing which words the spymaster was trying to clue.
-The goal of the game is for the spymaster to successfully clue all the words belonging to their team before the other team successfully clues all of theirs.
+The goal of the game is for the team to successfully guess all of the words belonging to their team before the other team successfully guesses theirs.
 If a team guesses the bomb, they automatically lose.

 Each clue consists of a single clue word and a number indicating the number of words that clue relates to.
 The difficulty for the spymaster is to pick a clue word that relates more to your own team's words than to the other team's words.
 For instance, in the board below, the red team should be wary of giving a clue of "animal" for "cat" and "kangaroo", since "animal" may also clue "bee", "mole", or even the bomb, "calf".